guilhermeagostinelli/levenshtein/README.md

 ## Contributing

-Feel free to contribute with corrections, optimizations, etc. There's no strict guidelines on how one should contribute.
+Feel free to contribute with corrections, optimizations, etc. There are no strict guidelines on how one should contribute.

 ## License